ncannasse/dbadmin/README.md

 How to setup :

-  * map spadm.Admin.handler() to "/db" URL on your website
+  * map sys.db.Admin.handler() to "/db" URL on your website
   * make sure it's only accessible by power users
   * enjoy !